-Conflict-free US-mined gemstone & recycled metal heirlooms for the exuberant heart
+Conflict-free gemstone & recycled metal heirlooms for the exuberant heart

-Knot & Splice is USA-sourced handmade jewelry, textiles, and objects by Nicole Jo Melton, a Florida Everglades native, multi-disciplinary artist, and designer.
+Knot & Splice is the title of work made by Nicole Jo Melton, a Florida Everglades native, multi-disciplinary artist and designer.
 Nicole has a background in goldsmithing, graphic design, photography and fiber art.
 She holds a BFA degree from the renowned School of the Art Institute of Chicago (SAIC), as well as a stone setting certificate from the highly regarded New Approach School for Jewelers.

-Knot & Splice conscientiously sources ethically mined gemstones with unique characteristics for our one of a kind jewelry that is set apart in both high standards and beauty.
-We proudly use recycled metals that are milled by suppliers (and participate in metal recycling of all scraps from our studio with): Rio Grande in Albuquerque, MM and Stuller in Lafayette, LA.
-Our lost wax caster in NYC also uses recycled precious metals.
+Knot & Splice conscientiously sources ethically mined gemstones with unique characteristics for one of a kind jewelry that is set apart in both standards and beauty.
+She proudly uses recycled metals that are milled by suppliers (and participate in metal recycling of all scraps from her studio).

-Nicole makes every Knot & Splice piece by hand in her home studio now located in the beautiful and artistically-vibrant Kansas City, MO.
-Her husband is both a talented musician and author of multi-published works.
-Nicole and Zechariah have two rescue dogs (both from a local rescue, Chain of Hope, in Kansas City)—one with an antenna ear named June, and one who loves to give hugs and boss everyone around (she is kind of the family wrangler) named Nova.
+Nicole makes every Knot & Splice piece by hand in her home studio—now located just on the outskirts of the beautiful and artistically-vibrant Kansas City, MO.
+Her husband, Zechariah, is both a talented musician and author of multi-published works.
+Nicole and Zechariah have two rescue dogs (both from a local rescue, Chain of Hope, in Kansas City)—one with an antenna ear named June, and one piglet-looking pup who loves to give hugs and boss everyone around (she is kind of the family wrangler) named Nova.

 In early 2019 Nicole was honored to complete a comprehensive stone setting course at the highly-regarded New Approach School for Jewelers (Nashville, TN) with master jeweler, Blaine Lewis.
 Ever since, she has made it a priority to continue her education and enroll in at least one professional course per year.